robie1373/phoneCodeOscillator/pinChangeInterrupInfo.md

 PCINT4  = PB4 = #4
 PCINT5  = PB5 = -
 -----------------------------
-setting PCMSKx (For enabling pins in PCINT0) set these in -> PCMSK (There is only one register so only one mask) bit_value       PCINTx
+setting PCMSK (For enabling pins in PCIE) set these in -> PCMSK (There is only one register so only one mask) bit_value       PCINTx
 1               0